yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 :white_check_mark: 2.
-What Is The Differences Between Vue.js, Angular.js and React.js ?
+What Are The Differences Between Vue.js, Angular.js and React.js ?

 | TOPIC | React | Vue | Angular |
 |---|---|---|---|